Nicolas-Orozco/nicolas-orozco/README.md

 - 📫 Reach me at **nicolasorozcodavila@gmail.com**

-- ⚡ Fun fact **I've assembled the PC I'm currently using to write this**
+- ⚡ Fun fact **I've assembled the PC which I'm currently using to write this**

 <h3 align="left">Connect with me:</h3>
 <p align="left">